From: m...@sunsite.unc.edu (Matt Welsh)

 reproduced under the conditions given within it.

 Exceptions to these rules may be granted for academic purposes: Write

-and ask.
-These restrictions are here to protect us as authors, not to
+to the author and ask.
+These restrictions are here to protect us as

 All source code in Linux Installation and Getting Started

 is placed under the GNU General Public License, available via anonymous